Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Applications to the Chebyshev Bias

-We describe applications of DRH to the Chebyshev bias due to Aoki--Koyama~\cite{AokiKoyama2023} and Koyama--Kurokawa~\cite{KoyamaKurokawa2022}.
-DRH reveals that the Chebyshev bias is a natural phenomenon for making a well-balanced disposition of the whole sequence of the primes in the sense~of~the convergence of the Euler product at the centre.
-Aoki--Koyama~\cite{AokiKoyama2023} studied the magnitude of the deflection under DRH, which serves as a new formulation of the Chebyshev bias.
+We delve into implications due to Aoki--Koyama~\cite{AokiKoyama2023} and Koyama--Kurokawa~\cite{KoyamaKurokawa2022}.
+DRH clarifies that the Chebyshev bias makes a well-balanced disposition of the sequence of the primes in terms of the convergence of Euler products at the centre.
+Aoki--Koyama~\cite{AokiKoyama2023} addressed the deflection conditionally on DRH -- a new formulation of the Chebyshev bias.

-In 1853, Chebyshev noticed in a letter to Fuss that primes congruent to $3$ modulo $4$ seem to predominate over those congruent to $1$ modulo $4$.
-If $\pi(x; q, a)$ signifies the number of primes $p \leq x$ such that $p \equiv a \tpmod q$, then the inequality $\pi(x; 4, 3) \geq \pi(x; 4, 1)$ holds for more than 97~\% of $x < 10^{11}$.
-On the other hand, were we to use Dirichlet's theorem regarding primes in arithmetic progressions, then it is expected that the number of the primes of the form~$4k+1$ and $4k+3$ should be asymptotically equal.
-Therefore, the Chebyshev~bias indicates that the primes of the form $4k+3$ appear earlier than those of the form $4k+1$.
-Classical triumphs include the work of Littlewood~\cite{Littlewood1914} who establishes that $\pi(x; 4, 3)-\pi(x; 4, 1)$ changes~its sign infinitely often.
-Moreover, Knapowski--Tur\'{a}n~\cite{KnapowskiTuran1962} predict that the density of~numbers $x$ for which the inequality $\pi(x; 4, 3) \geq \pi(x; 4, 1)$ holds is $1$.
-Nevertheless, Kaczorowski~\cite{Kaczorowski1995} shows the falsity of their conjecture conditionally on GRH.
-Note that they have a logarithmic density via the work of Rubinstein--Sarnak~\cite{RubinsteinSarnak1994}, which is approximately $0.9959 \cdots$.
+In 1853, Chebyshev noticed in a letter to Fuss that primes congruent to $3$ modulo $4$ seem to dominate over those congruent to $1$ modulo $4$.
+If $\pi(x; q, a)$ is the number of primes $p \leq x$ such that $p \equiv a \tpmod q$, then the inequality $\pi(x; 4, 3) \geq \pi(x; 4, 1)$ holds for more than 97~\% of $x < 10^{11}$.
+By a classical theorem of Dirichlet, we expect that the number of primes of the form $4k+1$ and $4k+3$ ought to be asymptotically equal.
+Hence, the Chebyshev~bias~shows that primes of the form $4k+3$ appear earlier than those of the form $4k+1$.
+Littlewood~\cite{Littlewood1914} established the infinitude of sign changes of $\pi(x; 4, 3)-\pi(x; 4, 1)$.
+Furthermore, Knapowski--Tur\'{a}n~\cite{KnapowskiTuran1962} predicted that the density of numbers $x$ for which $\pi(x; 4, 3) \geq \pi(x; 4, 1)$ holds is $1$, while Kaczorowski~\cite{Kaczorowski1995} disproved their conjecture conditionally on GRH.
+They have a logarithmic density due to Rubinstein--Sarnak~\cite{RubinsteinSarnak1994}, which is approximately $0.9959 \cdots$.